elais/probability-ngram/README.md

         [INFO] BUILD FAILURE
         [INFO] ------------------------------------------------------------------------

+    Note the `clean`, which ensures that Maven alone (not your development environment) is compiling your code.

 ## Implement your part of the code

 Your task is to implement the methods marked `TODO` in the class `edu.uab.cis.probability.ngram.NgramLanguageModel`: